mikera/vectorz-clj/README.md

  - DSL for vector manipulation that can do useful things like vector subranges etc.
  - Matrix functionality as required to complement the vector types

- vectorz-clj is implemented as a wrapper over the vectorz library, which provides the underlying data structures as well as a set of APIs that can be used from Java.
+vectorz-clj is implemented as a "Clojurized" wrapper over the vectorz library, which provides the underlying data structures as well as a set of APIs that can be used from Java.